Skip to main content

 What happens after a liquidation?

-Proceeds are applied in this order:
+Proceeds from the liquidated BTC are applied in this order:

 If proceeds don’t cover the full debt, Roxom absorbs the shortfall.
 The user has no residual obligation after liquidation.